 The 31st of December is always a date for celebration.
-This New Year’s Eve in particular, I’m looking forward to putting 2020 (what a year!) behind me, and focus on 2021.
+While new year’s goals can be a bit cliche, this New Year’s Eve in particular I’m looking forward to putting 2020 (what a year!) behind me, and focus on 2021.

 I’ll be ending the year with a good glass or two of Central Otago Pinot Gris.
 I usually fill my last day of the year with things that are meaningful to me.
 One of those things is spending time planning financially for the year ahead.

 On the last day of the year, I always sit down and plan out our money for the next 12 months.
 The more Pinot Gris I drink, the more fanciful those plans become!

 I look back through my PocketSmith Income and Expense spreadsheet for the year just gone and take stock of the final numbers and of all the categories where we spent money.
 It’s the time of year to reflect on money habits that developed over the past year and which ones I want to bring forward into the next one.

 I observe what worked and also what didn’t.
 I question each category to work out if our budgeted spend gets to carry on into the next year or not.

 If there was spending where there shouldn’t have been - like on car repairs - it gets me thinking about the year ahead.